Deploying Cloudflare Workers for Dynamic Request Routing

 - Symptom:

-502 Bad Gateway, dropped requests at the edge, latency SLA degradation. - Root Cause: Heavy synchronous JSON parsing, complex regex evaluation, or blocking I/O.
+502 Bad Gateway, dropped requests, and latency SLA degradation under load. - Diagnosis: Heavy synchronous work — large JSON parsing, complex regex, or blocking transforms — running inside the request path.

-DNS proxy disabled (grey cloud) preventing Worker interception
+DNS proxy disabled (grey cloud) so the Worker never runs

-cf-rayheaders. - Root Cause: DNS record set to DNS-only mode, bypassing Cloudflare’s reverse proxy layer.
+cf-rayis missing from responses. - Diagnosis: The DNS record is set to DNS-only mode, bypassing Cloudflare’s reverse proxy.

 How do I route to different origins based on custom request headers?

-Can I bypass Cloudflare cache during dynamic routing?
+Can I bypass the Cloudflare cache during dynamic routing?

 How do I debug routing failures in production without redeploying?